raulperula/raulperula.github.io/_posts/2016-01-22-CV-RaulPerula.md

    end: present
    location: University Carlos III of Madrid (UC3M), Madrid, ES
    location-link: http://ieee.uc3m.es/
-   description: "I focused on improving the sensorimotor capabilities of the iCub humanoid, by implementing a bio-inspired system able to learn a multisensory representation of the space around the robot’s body (or <i>peripersonal space</i>).
+   description: I focused on improving the low and high-level capabilities of the social robot Maggie, by implementing a bio-inspired decision-making system able to learn from Human-Robot Interaction.
 The robot is equipped with a whole-body artificial skin and learns the consequences of its interaction with the self and the environment by means of a multisensory (tactile-motor and tactile-visual) representation.
 This results in the extension of the robot's tactile domain toward the nearby space, in such a way that it implicitly copes with modeling or calibration errors.
 Finally, this representation is then exploited with a sensory-based guidance of the motor actions performed by the robot.
-That is, an avoidance and catching controller capable of using any body part in order to either prevent collision with or come into contact with incoming objects. "
+That is, an avoidance and catching controller capable of using any body part in order to either prevent collision with or come into contact with incoming objects.

  - name: M.Sc. in Robotics and Automation
    title: Thesis title `State of the Art and Implementation of a Classifier for Daily Use Objects`